Honeymoon Destinations in December

 Barbados is an exciting place to stay in December, though it’s pricey over Christmas and New Year, when the restaurants are busy and partying is guaranteed.
 If you want splendid isolation, go for The Atlantis on the quiet east coast.
 With only 10 rooms and suites, it is one of the island’s oldest hotels, immaculately restored, and one of a great collection of small hotels and resorts in the Caribbean.

 Cuba is excellent value for money and a great choice if you want a spicy cultural experience combined with relaxing beach time.
 It’s also a good time to visit, before the inevitable changes that will follow the relaxing of travel restrictions for US citiizens.
-For a few days of Hemingway-inspired partying in the capital Havana – think mojitos, salsa clubs and cigar factories – stay at the historic Hotel Saratoga, then escape to the island resort of Melia Cayo Coco.
+For a few days of Hemingway-inspired partying in the capital Havana – think mojitos, salsa clubs and cigar factories – stay at the historic Hotel Saratoga, then escape to adults-only Royalton Cayo Santa Maria.

 St Lucia is arguably the most beautiful of the larger Caribbean islands.
 Hidden amongst the forested hills and colonial plantations are some exquisite beachfront hotels including Jade Mountain and its less expensive (but equally beautiful) sister hotel, Anse Chastanet.